dmeloca/dmeloca/README.md

 ## Currently Learning and Working On 💻

-I am immersed in my learning journey, focused on building a solid foundation in computer science, programming, and enhancing my professional profile.
+I am deeply engaged in strengthening my foundation in computer science and programming, while actively developing skills in offensive security, quantum computing, and hardware hacking.
+My current focus is on hands-on experience through CTF challenges and building a strong professional profile in cybersecurity, red team operations, hardware and quantum computing.

 ## 📊 GitHub Stats:
 <div align="center">